 Substance Abuse Counseling Services

-Counseling is available for individuals who have been assessed as having substance misuse issues and who could benefit from intervention or counseling services.
+Counseling is available for individuals who have been assessed as having substance misuse or gambling issues and who could benefit from intervention or counseling services.
 The level of care and length of services are determined by the individual’s needs.
-Our services address major lifestyle, attitudinal, and behavioral issues that have the potential to undermine the goal of wellness and recovery or inhibit the individuals’ ability to cope with major life tasks without the non-medical use of alcohol, tobacco, or other drugs, problem gambling or with other addictive behaviors.
-Our counseling staff includes licensed clinical social workers, licensed mental health counselors and all are certified addiction professionals.
-We provide intake and assessments, screenings for problem gambling, Level I Outpatient Services, Level II Intensive Outpatient Services and Aftercare.
+Our services address major lifestyle, attitudinal, and behavioral issues that have the potential to undermine the goal of wellness and recovery or inhibit the individuals’ ability to cope with major life tasks without the non-medical use of alcohol, other drugs, or problem gambling.
+Our licensed counseling staff includes clinical social workers, mental health counselors, marriage and family therapists, and all are certified addiction professionals.
+We provide intake and assessments, screenings, skills-based counseling services, and aftercare.

 Outpatient Services (OP)

 SACC abides by DOD guidelines for client confidentiality.
 Per Marine Corps Order, there are no repercussions for a Marine who self-refer for alcohol use, provided there have been no incidents (such as a DUI).
-If you are found to be using illegal drugs, abusing OTC medication or are in need of alcohol misuse treatment, you will be given the opportunity to let your command know, or SACC can talk to your command for you.
-If you self-refer and receive SUD counseling services, the commander must be notified.
-This notification consists of the minimum amount of information necessary to satisfy the purpose of the disclosure: diagnosis; a description of the planned counseling services; impact on duty or mission; prognosis; any applicable duty limitations; and implications for the safety of others.
+We also provide service for those who wish to self-refer for illegal drug use or OTC medication misuse.
+If you self-refer and receive SACC counseling services for alcohol use, illegal drug use or OTC mediation abuse, the commander must be notified.
+This notification consists of the minimum amount of information necessary to satisfy the purpose of the disclosure.
+Services for gambling require no command involvement.

 Substance Abuse Counseling (Hansen)